nataliegroeneboom/birds/README.md

 ##Sessions

-In this branch I am building upon the OOP I did prior by adding functionality to login/logout and register.
+In this branch I have made various changes

+###Routing